robocorp/template-extended-producer-consumer/README.md

 enable a fine grained control over the robot run and enable error tracing as well with it. (debugging purposes)

+> It is highly recommended to **rename and customize** all these tasks, including any
+> other file, resource or library, as the naming used here isn't suitable for
+> production. (it's just a template demo-ing the functionality)

 ### How to run

 1. The first task runs with the only available initial input Work Item: